 Kate Tombaugh, Executive Director and Founder

-Mezzo-Soprano Kate Tombaugh, originally from Streator, Illinois, has sung professionally with Indianapolis Opera, Winter Opera St. Louis, Performance Santa Fe, the Paducah Symphony, Lexington Philharmonic, and the Utah Symphony.
-She has trained as an Apprentice Artist with the Santa Opera, as a Resident Artist with Utah Opera, and as a Gerdine Young Artist with Opera Theatre of St. Louis.
-Additionally, she has been a Stern Fellow with the LA-based 'Songfest' and sang in the AIMS Opera Studio in Graz, Austria.
-She has been a two-time 3rd place winner in the Metropolitan Opera National Council Auditions' Central Regional Finals.
-Additionally, she won the Harold Haugh Light Opera Competition and the Grace Keagy award from the Kurt Weill Foundation.
+Mezzo-Soprano Kate Tombaugh, originally from Streator, Illinois, has sung professionally across the United States.
+She trained as a young artist with Opera Theatre of St. Louis, Santa Fe Opera, and Utah Opera.
+Additionally, she was a Stern Fellow with the LA-based 'Songfest' and sang in the AIMS Opera Studio in Graz, Austria.
+She was a two-time 3rd place winner in the Metropolitan Opera National Council Auditions' Central Regional Finals.

-Her roles have ranged from the title roles in Rossini's La Cenerentola, Handel's Ariodante, and Massenet's Cendrillon, 'Hansel' in Humperdinck's Hansel and Gretel, 'Fanny Price' in Jonathan Dove's American premiere of Mansfield Park, to 'Annie Oakley' in Irving Berlin's Annie, Get your Gun, 'Carrie Pipperidge' in Rodgers and Hammerstein's Carousel, and 'Mad Margaret' in Gilbert and Sullivan's Ruddigore.
+Her roles have spanned the title roles in Rossini's La Cenerentola and L’italiana in Algeri, Handel's Ariodante, and Massenet's Cendrillon, 'Hansel' in Humperdinck's Hansel and Gretel, 'Annie Oakley' in Irving Berlin's Annie, Get your Gun, 'Carrie Pipperidge' in Rodgers and Hammerstein's Carousel, and 'Mad Margaret' in Gilbert and Sullivan's Ruddigore.

-Kate acts as producer and performer of her own one-woman show, 'It Just Takes One,' which has seen performances in Illinois, Ohio, Kentucky, and Tennessee.
+Kate acts as producer and performer of her own one-woman show, 'It Just Takes One,' which has seen performances in five states.
 She holds a masters in opera performance from CCM, the music conservatory at University of Cincinnati, and dual undergraduate degrees in English Literature and Vocal Performance from Illinois Wesleyan University.
-She currently resides in Murray, KY with her husband, Dr. Steven Weimer, and their daughter.
+She currently resides in Decatur, IL with her husband, Dr. Steven Weimer, and their daughter.

 Katie Weimer, Director of Marketing and Communications